lyrixx/docs-2/content/develop/data-types/timeseries/_index.md

 ## Client libraries

-Official and community client libraries in Python, Java, JavaScript, Ruby, Go, C#, Rust, and PHP.
+Official and community client libraries in Python, Java, JavaScript, Ruby, Go, C#, and Rust.

 See the [clients page](clients) for the full list.